MrinAK/Spring-Boot/Spring-Boot/README.md

 Task description:

 An internet provider needs a platform which will be used by customers to pay their monthly fees.
-It has three products: silver, gold and platinum.
+It has three products:

+1.Silver

+2.Gold

+3.Platinum.

 Each product has different bandwidth and monthly fee.
 A client can subscribe for one of those products.
 Every single client can be either a physical person or legal entity.